 The library remains open on all the days of the year except on two National Holidays i.e. 26th January and 15th August.

-Printed and e-journals
+Printed Journals and e-resources

 Bhai Gurdas Library is a member of DELNET(Developing Library Network).
 This will help the faculty and researchers to procure those books, articles and documents from other educational Institutions through DELNET which are not available in our University.